-The project ‘Open Cities’ is co-founded by the European Union and aims to validate how to approach Open & User Driven Innovation methodologies to the Public Sector in a scenario of Future Internet Services for Smart Cities.
+The project ‘Open Cities’ aimed to validate how to approach Open & User Driven Innovation methodologies to the Public Sector in a scenario of Future Internet Services for Smart Cities.

-It will do so by leveraging existing tools, trials and platforms in Crowdsourcing, Open Data, Fiber to the Home and Open Sensor Networks in seven major European cities: Helsinki, Berlin, Amsterdam, Paris, London, Rome and Barcelona.
+It did s by leveraging existing tools, trials and platforms in Crowdsourcing, Open Data, Fiber to the Home and Open Sensor Networks in seven major European cities: Helsinki, Berlin, Amsterdam, Paris, London, Rome and Barcelona.

 Even if Open Innovation is the "de facto" standard in innovation management in the private sector, we know little of how to apply it to the public sector.
 This is even more so when involving technological platforms, especially in aspects such as governance or incentives.

-Therefore, the project Open Cities has five main objectives:
+Therefore, the project Open Cities had five main objectives:

-Waag Society is mainly involved in the part of the project that focuses on enabling commercial and private use of public data for innovative mobile services.
-For this objective, a kit of tools and methods will be developed and implemented with help of the partaking cities.
+Waag was mainly involved in the part of the project that focused on enabling commercial and private use of public data for innovative mobile services.

-This project is made possible by a subsidy from the Creative Industries Fund NL.
+This project was made possible by a subsidy from the Creative Industries Fund NL.